IsaiMar/isai_resume/docs/index.md

 ### XGBoost Machine learning model | Python, XGBoost
 `October 2023`

-- Lead a team of 4 students.
+* Lead a team of 4 students.
-- Developed an XGBoost model that predicts the price of homes with 93 percent accuracy.
+* Developed an XGBoost model that predicts the price of homes with 93 percent accuracy.

 ### Chat bot | Python, Chatter Bot Corpus
 `December 2022`

-- Created my first chat bot using the Chatter Bot Corpus library.
+* Created my first chat bot using the Chatter Bot Corpus library.
-- Future plans to make a multilingual Chat bot that recognizes questions in other languages like Spanish.
+* Future plans to make a multilingual Chat bot that recognizes questions in other languages like Spanish.

 ### Fitness Tracker App | Python, React
 `October 2022`

-- Learned how to work with React.
+* Learned how to work with React.
-- Learned how to research and integrate components from the Material UI library
+* Learned how to research and integrate components from the Material UI library

 ## Work Experience

 ###	MC Market cashier | BYUI Food services | Rexburg, ID
 `September 2021 - April 2022`

-- Responsible for receiving, stocking, and maintaining product inventory.
+* Responsible for receiving, stocking, and maintaining product inventory.
-- I helped customers check out, maintained the store clean, multitasking receiving, stocking, and checking out people.
+* Helped customers check out, maintained the store clean, multitasking receiving, stocking, and checking out people.

 ## Relevant Coursework
 -   Data Structures